How to Figure the Los Angeles County Median Home Price (2023)

-The Los Angeles County median home price in 2021 can be tricky to determine.
+The Los Angeles County median home price in 2022 and 2023 can be tricky to determine.
 There are different sources that say different things.
-It’s not clear as of this writing in early 2021 which of the many options will be relied upon by courts and trustees.
+It’s not clear which of the many options will be relied upon by courts and trustees for the California homestead exemption.
+Also, while bankruptcy may seem to be “just forms,” make sure you check out my list of 12 crucial tips to do or avoid before filing bankruptcy.

-This is provided as information only, and is not legal advice.
-If you are thinking of filing bankruptcy, do not rely upon this information.
+Warning: This is provided as information only, and is not legal advice.
+If you are thinking of filing bankruptcy, do not rely upon any information on this webpage.
 You are assuming all risk and are literally gambling with your home.
 You will have only yourself to blame if you use the wrong numbers for the Los Angeles County median home value.

 Average is not Median